Where to buy a used car

 Car buying can be a stressful time and it can sometimes take a while to find a car and secure a deal.
 With that said, there are a few seasonal trends that you might want to be aware of.
 For example, when a new model year enters the industry, this is a good time as many dealers will begin to clear out their old stock as they make room for the new cars coming in.

-Another good time to buy a used car is from October through to December, which essentially means that more trade-ins are entering into the used car industry.
-This has a knock on effect as this also means that there will plenty of used cars for you to choose from and maybe even at a better price, who knows.
+Another good time to buy a used car is from October through to December, which essentially means that more trade-ins are entering the used car industry.
+This has a knock-on effect as this also means that there will plenty of used cars for you to choose from and maybe even at a better price, who knows.

-You still want to buy the used vehicle?
+Do you still want to buy a used vehicle?